myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-16T12:17:09.757Z
+>
+> Hi Debbie, we are using the official new search API!
+Not many syntaxes seem to be supported yet, but we also look forward to seeing them expanded in the future :)

+If you're interested in the supported syntax, you can read the official documentation below!

+github.com/bluesky-soci...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-16T04:58:51.575Z
 >
 > 🍻